Scenario: Conditional mail routing

-In the EAC, navigate to mail flow > connectors.
-Under Outbound Connectors, click to create a new connector.
+In the EAC, navigate to mail flow > connectors. click to create a new connector.

-In the EAC, choose mail flow > rules.
+In the EAC, navigate to mail flow > rules.
 Click and choose Create a new rule….

-For *Apply this rule if…, choose The recipient… and has specific properties including any of these words.
+For *Apply this rule if…, select The recipient… and has specific properties including any of these words.
 The select user properties box appears.
 Click , and under User properties:, choose City.
 City is an Active Directory attribute made available for use by the transport rule.
 Specify the name of the city, such as New Orleans.
-Click ok, and then click ok again to close the select user properties box.
+Click OK, and then click OK again to close the select user properties box.

-Important: Check the accuracy of user attributes in Active Directory to ensure that the transport rule works as intended.
+Important: Check the accuracy of user attributes in Active Directory to ensure that the mail flow rule works as intended.

-Outbound connector changes can take a little time to replicate.
+Note that outbound connector changes may take time to replicate.

-For *Do the following…, choose Redirect the message to… and then specify the following outbound connector.
-The select outbound connector box appears.
+For *Do the following…, choose Redirect the message to… and then specify the following connector.
+The select connector box appears.
 Choose the Outbound connector you created previously.
-Only connectors that are enabled for CBR appear in the list.

 You can choose additional properties for the rule, such as the test mode and when to activate the rule.